Yennhinn/github-portfolio/README.md

 # Data Analyst Portfolio
 ## About me
 My name is Nguyen Ngoc Yen Nhi.
-I’m a final-year Business Analytics student with practical experience in data analysis, SQL, Python, Power BI, and machine learning.
+I’m a final-year Business Analytics student with practical experience in data analysis, SQL, Python, Power BI, and basic machine learning.
 I’m looking for opportunities to apply my skills in real-world business problems and continue growing as a data professional.

+This portfolio includes projects in data analysis, machine learning, and dashboard development.
+Each project outlines the goal, tools used, key skills applied, and results achieved—demonstrating my ability to apply data techniques to real-world business problems.

 ## Projects
 ### Python